OtterClam/otter-docs/docs/ottopia/events/rarity-competition-s3.md

 Earn extra rarity score values as well as rarity multipliers by styling your Otto NFTs following the theme requirements set **Earth Tone** , **Adventure** & **Egyptian** for this epoch!

+The epoch has ended and the top 3 winners are as follows:

+~Coming soon~

+Click [here](https://ottopia.app/leaderboard?epoch=10) to view the final rarity ranking of all Otto NFTs for this epoch.

 ## How to Play <a href="#howtoplay" id="howtoplay"></a>

-Each 2-week epoch will have a different theme, and each theme will have two to three specific item labels that will entitle an item with one or more themed labels to a rarity boost.
+Each 3-week epoch will have a different theme, and each theme will have two to three specific item labels that will entitle an item with one or more themed labels to a rarity boost.
 Item labels can be found when viewing the item in the “My Items” section of the Ottopia app.
 As long as the player wears an item with a theme-specific label, the player will receive a rarity boost to their Otto NFT.

 Here is how the theme rarity boosts are calculated: